peninawaithaka/jaffle-shop/README.md

 Try running the following commands:
 - dbt debug - to test connection to snowflake account
-- dbt run - runs all the models
+- dbt run - runs all the models and materializes then to tables and views
 - dbt test - runs all the tests defined

 ### Data Stack: